 If a radio receiver is completely surrounded by metal, particularly grounded metal, it is unlikely to work well.
-Our product cases are made of tough ABS plastic so that radio signals will pass through to the antenna inside.
+This is why our product cases are made of plastic - so radio signals will go through to the antenna inside.
 Some signal will usually get through openings and wire mesh.

-Note, however, that mesh does not pass radio at all frequencies - this is why a glass and mesh window can be used in the door of a microwave oven.
+Note, however, that mesh does not pass radio at all frequencies - this is part of the reason why a glass and mesh window can be used in the door of a microwave oven.
 In general, the more open the mesh, the better it will pass the RC4Magic radio signal.